unsw-restech/restech-docs/docs/software/python-jupyter-notebooks.rst

 1. You will need to be able to connect to Katana via Remote Desktop.
 There are Instructions on how to do this in :ref:`graphical_session`.

-2. You will need to create a Python Virtual Environment (:ref:`python_virtual_environments`), activate it, and install Jupyter via the command :code:`pip install jupyter`
+2. You will need to create a Python Virtual Environment (:ref:`Python Virtual Environments`), activate it, and install Jupyter via the command :code:`pip install jupyter`

 Reconnection
 ============